-- 1. centre lines of surrounding roads on a multiple of 30m (preliminary main grid); - 2. roadways everywhere 6m wide, not needed everywhere, but including a reservation for wider roads of higher level in the network elsewhere: - parking standard everywhere more than 1 parking place per dwelling along the road, starting at least 5m from road corners, only drawn along roads North and South (indicated as 'N' and 'S'^b) in the drawing of the urban island (an urban ensemble completely surrounded by roads); - 4. sidewalks seldom smaller than 2m wide; - 5. no front gardens yet; - 6. dwellings 5x10m, 2 floors high with roof timbers of 3m on lots of 100m2 housing 2.25 inhabitants in rows not exceeding 40m to avoid extra dilatation; - 7. path around the back 1m wide: - 8. green areas are drawn East and South filling up the main 30m grid.
+- parking standard everywhere more than 1 parking place per dwelling along the road, starting at least 5m from road corners, only drawn along roads North and South (indicated as 'N' and 'S'^a) in the drawing of the urban island (an urban ensemble completely surrounded by roads); - 4. sidewalks seldom smaller than 2m wide; - 5. no front gardens yet; - 6. dwellings 5x10m, 2 floors high with roof timbers of 3m on lots of 100m2 housing 2.25 inhabitants in rows not exceeding 40m to avoid extra dilatation; - 7. path around the back 1m wide; - 8. green areas are drawn East and South filling up the main 30m grid.
 They show the space saved by design operations, but can be used to enlarge the lots for sale as well, diminishing public space (pavement + green).